sharewave/alanmcgee.github.io/_posts/2014-06-02-sharewave-weekly-6-2-2014.md

 author: alan
 category: sharewave-weekly
 published: true
-excerpt: "An entrepreneur lists five desired traits from VCs, the economics of a smaller venture fund, a report on recent tech exits and a Brooklyn VC on raising too much money, and the math of investing a venture funds capital in this edition of the Sharewave Weekly."
+excerpt: "An entrepreneur lists five desired traits from VCs, the economics of a smaller venture fund, a report on recent tech exits and a Brooklyn VC show the downside of raising too much money, and the math of investing a venture funds capital in this edition of the Sharewave Weekly."
 ---
 *Every week we hand select thoughts and ideas from the startup community that we find most interesting.*